mark-obeirne/boardgameempire/README.md

 [Git](https://git-scm.com/) was used to track changes in code during development.

 [GitHub](https://github.com/) was used to host the project’s repository.

+[Heroku](https://heroku.com/) was used to ultimately deploy the live website.

+[Stripe](http://stripe.com/) was used to accept payments via the checkout app.

+[Amazon Web Services](https://aws.amazon.com/) was used to host images and static files for the deployed website.

 [Trello](https://trello.com/) was used to track work that needed to be done from the outset, which enabled a plan of action to be put in place and helped keep on top of any issues or bugs that occurred.